BreeceW/Oxidized/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or change for this app
+about: Suggest a new feature or change to an existing one
-title: ''
+title: 'Feature request: '
 labels: ''
 assignees: ''